Tellusant/docs/articles-posts/triple-a.md

 ---
 title: "The Triple-A Method for Market Sizing"
-description: "The Addressable – Available – Actual market sizing method provides a logical way to understand not only current market size, but also the latent market."
+description: "The Addressable – Available – Actual market sizing method provides a logical way to understand not only current market size, but also the latent market opportunities"
 image: /assets/social-card-pub.png
 ---